aditya-saxena-7/aditya-saxena-7.github.io/_pages/publications.md

 author_profile: true
 ---

-Here, you'll find a detailed list of my academic and professional contributions to the field of quantitative finance & machine learning.
+Here, you'll find a detailed list of my academic and professional contributions to the field of quantitative finance & machine learning and more.

 <a name="publications"></a>